slavakurilyak/awesome-ai-agents/README.md

 1. **Command R+ by Cohere**: Cohere introduces Command R+, an advanced, scalable LLM optimized for enterprise needs with advanced RAG, multilingual support, and sophisticated tool-use capabilities for automating complex business workflows, available first on Microsoft Azure | [announcement](https://txt.cohere.com/command-r-plus-microsoft-azure/) | [docs](https://docs.cohere.com/docs/command-r)

+## LLMs + Hosting Providers

+Here's an awesome list of LLM providers:

+1. **Groq**: Groq provides a Python library for easy access to its ultra-fast LLM platforms like Llama 3, enabling solutions for low-latency applications which significantly enhance the speed and efficiency of executing complex computational workflows | [github](https://github.com/groq/groq-python/) | [website](https://groq.com/)

 ## Hire Me

 Do you want to develop a custom agentic AI solution or looking launch your own AI agent?